Encapsule-Annex/jsgraph/README.md

 **Parameters:**

-digraph_ - (required) a reference to a previously-constructed DirectedGraph object. context_ - (required) a reference to your breadth-first search context object. startVertexId_ - (required) the string identifier of vertex at which to start the visit traversal. visitorInterface_ = (required) a reference to your application-specific BFS visitor interface object.
+- digraph_ (required): a reference to a previously-constructed DirectedGraph object.
+- context_ (required): a reference to your breadth-first search context object.
+- startVertexId_ (required): the string identifier of vertex at which to start the visit traversal.
+- visitorInterface_ (required): a reference to your application-specific BFS visitor interface object.

 **Return:**